Top Questions We Hear From Patients

 Do you take my insurance?

-We do not accept any major medical insurances and accept only a select few vision plans.
-If we do not accept your insurance we will provide you with an itemized receipt which you can submit to your insurance.
+We do not accept most major medical insurances and accept only a select few vision plans.
+If we do not accept your insurance we can provide you with an itemized receipt which you can submit to your insurance.

 Do I need a Costco card?